 - Breaches of loan covenants and conditions; - The time period of overdue contractual payments; - Actuarial credit models; - Loss of employment or death of the borrower; and - The probability of liquidation of the customer.

-Where objective evidence of impairment exists, impairment testing is performed based on the LGD, (PD) and (EAD).
+Where objective evidence of impairment exists, impairment testing is performed based on the Loss Given Default (LGD), Probability of Default (PD) and Exposure at Default (EAD).

 Analysis of movement in impairment of advances per category